configcat/docs/website/docs/faq.md

 ## General
 ### Learning how ConfigCat can work with your product
-You can book a free demo session [here](https://calendly.com/configcat), where we'll show you how to use ConfigCat, as well as answer your questions.
+You can book a free demo session [here](https://calendly.com/configcat/demo), where we'll show you how to use ConfigCat, as well as answer your questions.

-### Is it possible to rename a product or config?
-Yes!
-You can rename your product or Config from their respective settings pop-up, which you can reach from the left-side sidebar, by clicking the vertical three dots next to their name.

 ## Billing, Payments & Subscriptions